faizzzansari/Snake-Game/README.md

-# Snake-Game
-🐍 A simple Snake Game built using HTML, CSS, and JavaScript.
-The game features a growing snake, food items, and a score tracking system.
-It includes collision detection, keyboard controls, and a high score saving system.
-Play the game and challenge yourself! 🚀

 # 🐍 Snake Game

 A simple and fun **Snake Game** built using **HTML, CSS, and JavaScript**.
 The game is inspired by the classic snake game where the player controls the snake to eat food and grow while avoiding collisions with the walls and itself.